 Shaving Cream or Soap

 The shave cream or soap you use can greatly impact your shave’s quality and comfort.
-We recommend checking out our guide to the best shaving creams to find the perfect one for you.
 Like razors, some shaving creams may work better on certain hair and skin types, so it helps to test a few different ones before settling on the one you like.

 A quality shaving brush can help you apply your shaving cream evenly, as well as exfoliate and prepare your skin for the shave.
 This preps the skin and hair, so even a poorly made or cheap razor should be able to get the job done.
 Based on quality, shaving brushes can range from $5 to hundreds of dollars.
 However, you must be quite experienced to realize the benefits of a more expensive shaving brush.
 We recommend starting with something cheap and gradually working your way up to a better-quality brush as you become more comfortable with your shaving routine.